PHARE : Parallel hybrid particle-in-cell code with patch-based adaptive mesh refinement: Adaptive Mesh Refinement

-\PHARE{} advances the solution on the patch hierarchy using a refined time stepping procedure, thus avoiding the evolution of the whole domain being constrained by the smallest time step associated with the finest level.
+\PHARE{} advances the solution on the patch hierarchy using such a refined time stepping procedure, thus avoiding the evolution of the whole domain being constrained by the smallest time step associated with the finest level.

 The time stepping is illustrated in Fig. \ref{fig:recursivestepping} for a patch hierarchy composed of 3 patch levels.
 The evolution proceeds in a recursive manner as follows.
 Level $L_0$ advances the solution on all of its patches by one coarsest time step $\Delta t_0$.
 Then before it advances another step, $L_1$ advances its patches by $\Delta t_1 = \Delta t_0/r^2$ were $r$ is the refinement ratio.
 Then since $L_2$ is the finest level at that time, it is advanced $r^2$ steps, of size $\Delta t_1/r^2$, up to the time reached by $L_1$.
 At this point, the solution obtained on $L_2$ has the best resolution and thus is coarsened to overwrite the one existing on $L_1$ on overlaped regions, before $L_1$ is advanced by $\Delta t_1$ again.
 This is repeated $r^2$ times until $L_1$ itself reaches the time at which $L_0$ is and coarsens its solution onto $L_0$, which then advances to its second step, etc. This procedure is repeated as many times necessary until $L_2$ reaches the final desired simulation time.